NLP-python-pilot/class5/README.md

 ```

 ### 2. Create a function that generates your part-of-speech (POS) grammar:
-Create a function that create a dictionary with multiple keys.
+Create a function that generates a dictionary (grammar) with multiple keys where each key has a list of strings.

 Input parameters:
 ```python